-The purpose of this section is to minimize light pollution of the shoreland environment without significantly inhibiting safety and security.
-This section applies to all lighting on berthing structures or designed to illuminate those structures and associated berths.
-Light fixtures which do not conform to these provisions may be allowed with a conditional use permit upon a showing of special circumstances affecting safety, security, or general public interest.
-Legal pre-existing lighting in existence on the effective date of this section must be brought into compliance within five (5) years.
+The purpose of this section is to m1rnm1ze light pollution of the stand environment without significantly inhibiting safety and security.
+This subapplies to all lighting on berthing structures or designed to illuminate to structures and associated berths.
+Light fixtures which do not conform to the provisions may be allowed with a conditional use permit upon a showing of special circumstances affecting safety, security, or general public interest.
+Legel preexisting lighting in existence on the effective date of this section must be brought into compliance within five (5) years.

-- 1. Flashing and rotating lights are prohibited. - 2.
-Lighting inside a boathouse and intended to illuminate its interior is permitted. - 3.
-Lighting on exteriors of berthing structures shall be fitted with opaque shades or shields to prevent direct visibility of the lamp to persons on public waters or adjacent lands more than 50 feet beyond the berthing structure. - 4.
+1. Flashing and rotating lights are prohibited.

+2. Lighting inside a boathouse and intended to illuminate its interior is perfect.

+- Lighting on exteriors of berthing structures shall be fitted with opaque shades or shields to prevent direct visibility of the lamp to persons on public waters or adjacent lands more than 50 feet beyond the berthing structure. - 4.
 Lighting not mounted on a berthing structure but designed to illuminate a berthing structure or its immediate vicinity shall comply with subparagraph 3 above. - 5.
-Lighting installed on, or intended to illuminate, seasonally used berthing structures shall be turned off when not required for safety or security. - Public marinas may install illuminated signs with opaque shaded or shielded lighting that provide information pertaining to applicable federal, state or municipal rules and regulations relating to electrical, fueling, waste and sewage disposal or other safety and environmental matters.
+Lighting installed on, or intended to illuminate, seasonally used by structures shall be turned off when not required for safety or security. - 6.
+Public marinas may install illuminated signs with opaque shaded or stitled lighting that provide information pertaining to applicable federal, state or municipal rules and regulations relating to electrical, fueling, waste and sewage disposal or other safety and environmental matters.
 Such sign illumination shall not be visible from off the berth structure.